 If you’re a restaurant, posting videos of your chef preparing a lunch special you are serving that afternoon or simply a friendly commercial-style promotion could be something we start seeing put to full use.

 Just because Instagram has given you a full 10 minutes to use doesn’t mean you need to use it.
 Statistics on the new videos being posted have shown that the percentage of the video being watched drops off severely around the 1:30 mark and continues to decline.

 So, to take advantage of the spike in impressions we’re seeing, act fast, be creative and keep it simple.

 While many people often disapprove of changes being made to their favorite social media apps, there’s no denying the excitement that surrounds a new feature when we get them – especially one that seems to have a lot of growth ahead of it like InstagramTV does.

-As creators and businesses alike find their own ways to use the app to further the growth of their brand, it’s up to you to decide what works for you or if this type of feature is even something that you will find useful.
+As creators and businesses find ways to grow using the app, it’s up to you to decide what works for you or if this type of feature is even something that you will find useful.

 While IGTV might not be for everyone, the beauty of it is it’s there, and if you ever do find a use for it, it’s just a tap of a finger away.